 Texas Forensic Science Commission (Ongoing)

 The Texas Legislature created the Texas Forensic Science Commission in 2005 to address concerns about the integrity and reliability of forensic science in Texas courts.
 The concerns emanated in part from problems at the Houston Police Department’s (“HPD”) crime lab in the early 2000’s.
 Serious deficiencies were found in many areas of forensic analysis at the HPD lab, including the handling, labeling, storing and examination of evidence.
-Innocence Texas collaborates with the Innocence Project in New York City on forensic science issues related to wrongful convictions.
-These include microscopic hair analysis, bite mark analysis, DNA mixture analysis, arson, and serology.
+The Innocence Project of Texas has past and current litigation on wrongful convictions involving microscopic hair analysis, bite mark analysis, DNA mixture analysis, arson, photogrammetry, and serology.

 Timothy Cole Exoneration Review Commission (2016)